jgujerry/digitalocean-droplet-django-sqlite/README.md

 # digitalocean-django-app

-Example Django application deployed on DigitalOcean
+This is an example Django application deployed on DigitalOcean.

 ## Example Django app